marcoalopez/Python_course/README.md

 *Copyright © 2022 Marco A. Lopez-Sanchez*

-*Information presented on this website and the documentation of the script is provided without any express or implied warranty and may include technical inaccuracies or typing errors; the author reserve the right to modify or enhance the content of this website as well as the documentation of the script at any time without previous notice.
-This webpage and the documentation is not liable for the content of external links.*
+*Information presented on this website and the notebooks is provided without any express or implied warranty and may include technical inaccuracies or typing errors; the author reserve the right to modify or enhance the content of this website as well as the notebooks at any time without previous notice.
+This webpage and the notebooks are not liable for the content of external links.
+Notebook contents under [Creative Commons Attribution license CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) and codes under [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/).*

 *Hosted on GitHub Pages — This website was created with [Typora](https://typora.io/)*